JGCRI/pygcam/docs/source/gcamtool.rst

       indicated by using the '-S' ('--sumYears') option.
 Numerous options allow the appearance to be customized.

+      You can perform on-the-fly unit conversions using the ``-m`` / ``--multiplier`` or ``-V`` / ``--divisor`` arguments, which cause all values in "year columns" to be multiplied or divided, respectively, by the values provided.
+Values can be specified as numeric constants or using symbolic constants defined in the :doc:`pygcam.units` module.

    config : @replace
       .. _config-label: